ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 The `setup` block specifies the National Observing Program (e.g., `atn`, `otn`, `imos`) overseeing data assembly & the directory paths for downloading or accessing tag data files, accessing metadata & output directories.
 The `harvest` block specifies data harvesting parameters such as user access to the tag manufacturer's data portal.
 The `model` block specifies model- and data-specific parameters required for SSM fitting.
 The `meta` block specifies species and deployment location information, but is only required when no metadata CSV file is specified in the `setup` block.
 The ArgosQC vignettes provide details on the block parameters specific to [SMRU](https://ianjonsen.github.io/ArgosQC/articles/SMRU_config_file.html) and [Wildlife Computers](https://ianjonsen.github.io/ArgosQC/articles/WC_config_file.html) config files.

-Setting up a `config` file is a straightforward process.
-The following is an example for Wildlife Computers (WC) tags.
-The JSON file looks like this:
+The JSON file for NRT QC of Wildlife Computers (WC) tags looks like this:

 ```
 [{"setup":